puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 amm-techlab-zookeeper-0                        1/1     Running   0          2m56s
 ```

-To create a new topic in our Kafka cluster we use another custom resource definition with the following content:
+To create a new topic in our Kafka cluster we use another custom resource definition.
+Create a file called `<workspace>/manual-topic.yaml` with the following content:

 ```yml
 apiVersion: kafka.strimzi.io/v1beta1